 Almost every tool you run to test page speed will tell you about the HTML size and the total page size (discussed next).
 Each would suggest minifying the HTML by deleting those extra lines of code or comments.

 In our tests, the average page size without any chat scripts integrated was around 40.87KB.
-While most scripts do not add too much to the HTML size, LiveAgent, and HubSpot seem to add ~15-20KB additional HTML to the page.
+While most scripts do not add too much to the HTML size, LiveAgent, and HubSpot seem to add ~15-20KB of additional HTML to the page.
 Because the data for Desktop and Mobile was the same, the chart represents only one platform.

 The data surrounding it is very interesting.
 As per our tests, the average total size (without any chat scripts) was around 410-420 KB for the test website.
 The chat tools Froged, Zendesk, and HubSpot doubled the total page size whereas Drift increased the page size to 3X with an average of 1200 KB.